microsoft/vscode-wiki/How-to-Contribute.md

 * `vscode-[platform]`: Builds a packaged version for `[platform]`.
 * `vscode-[platform]-min`: Builds a packaged and minified version for `[platform]`.

+You can run `gulp` via `yarn run`, for example

+    yarn run gulp vscode-linux-x64

 See also: [Cross-Compiling for Debian-based Linux](https://github.com/Microsoft/vscode/wiki/Cross-Compiling-for-Debian-Based-Linux)

 ## Suggestions